Criticism Of Israeli Settlements Means War?

 It is also why these settlements, as well as other actions such as displacing preexisting populations, are considered war crimes under international law.
 The International Committee of the Red Cross explains that the Fourth Geneva Convention made such actions illegal under international law.
 Israel’s actions have gone far beyond simply settling in the territories it occupies under a state of war.

 Amnesty International released a report in 2009 which detailed several troubling issues related to the Israeli settlements and water use.
-While the majority of the population in the occupied territories remain Palestinian, 80% of the water is redirected to Israeli settlers and the Palestinian population is prevented from creating a working water infrastructure to handle the remaining 20% of the water, enough to only provide 70 of the recommended 100 liters per person for daily use.
+While the majority of the population in the occupied territories remain Palestinian, 80 percent of the water is redirected to Israeli settlers and the Palestinian population is prevented from creating a working water infrastructure to handle the remaining 20 percent of the water, enough to only provide 70 of the recommended 100 liters per person for daily use.

 The Los Angeles Times had reported in September that Netanyahu had taken the radical step of stating that opposition to Israel’s illegal settlements constituted advocating for ethnic cleansing of Jews.
 Quite to the contrary, Israel’s policies in the territories it is still at war with constitutes ethnic cleansing and its settlements which strip the occupied population of sufficient water is part of that cleansing.
 Now, three months later, Israel is apparently, in Netanyahu’s mind, in a defensive war against New Zealand which has simply pushed for international condemnation of Israel’s war crimes.